Obama proposes $3.99 trillion budget, draws scorn from Republicans

 The budget sets aside $14 billion to strengthen U.S. cybersecurity defenses after a spate of high-profile hackings.

-It calls for a one-time, 14 percent tax on an estimated $2.1 trillion in profits piled up abroad by companies such as General Electric and Microsoft, while imposing a 19 percent tax on U.S. companies' future foreign earnings.
+It calls for a one-time, 14 percent tax on an estimated $2.1 trillion in profits piled up abroad by companies such as General Electric (GE.N) and Microsoft (MSFT.O), while imposing a 19 percent tax on U.S. companies' future foreign earnings.

 It proposes a 7 percent rise in U.S. domestic and military spending, ending "sequester" caps with reforms to crop insurance programs and closing tax loopholes such as one on "carried interest."
 Those moves would help fund investments in infrastructure and education.